 This staple remover uses metal-plated teeth to clamp down onto staples and remove them using palm and finger pressure.
 A hinge and springs also apply additional leverage.
 Thanks to a six-pack of assorted colors (two pink, two black, and two blue), these can be easily distributed in a home, office, or classroom.

-While testing, this staple remover’s jaws easily clamped onto 10-sheet stacks of paper, with a quick jerk of the wrist removing them within two seconds.
+While researching, this staple remover’s jaws easily clamped onto 10-sheet stacks of paper, with a quick jerk of the wrist removing them within two seconds.
 Very rarely did we have to twist the staple remover for leverage.
 Aligning the bottom of the tooth to each staple needs a bit better hand dexterity than our #1 pick Bostitch Professional Magnetic Easy Staple Remover.
 While you’re increasing your productivity in your office, take a look at our list of the best office stools.

 #3 1InTheOffice Claw Staple Remover (3-Pack)